ashwinboinala/mysql-pacemaker/README.md

        SUPER, GRANT OPTION, REPLICATION SLAVE, RELOAD, DROP, CREATE, INSERT, and SELECT.

-2) Virtual Ip with a DNS entry. (ex: 1.2.3.4 DNS: mysqlcluster)
+2) You need a virtual Ip with a DNS entry. (ex: 1.2.3.4 DNS: mysqlcluster)

 2) Install pacemaker on both nodes, below are the installation steps.